shader-slang/spec/proposals/021-abstract-algebra-interface-hierarchy.md

 - Matrices
 - Complex numbers

 Additionally, many types support only a subset of arithmetic operations.
-For
-example:
+For example:

-- Strings support concatenation (forming a monoid) but not subtraction
+- Strings support concatenation (forming a monoid (an additive identity structure)) but not subtraction
 - Colors support addition and scalar multiplication but not division
 - Matrices support multiplication but aren't always invertible
 - Non-empty containers support concatenation (forming a semigroup) but lack an identity element

-A single catch-all "Arithmetic" interface would be insufficient as it would force types to implement operations that don't make mathematical sense
+A single catch-all "Arithmetic" interface would be insufficient as it would force types to implement operations that don't make mathematical sense.

 A formal interface hierarchy allows us to: